Roland JX-305

 The Roland JX-305 Groovesynth synthesizer was produced in 1998 by Roland.
 It is very similar to a Roland MC-505 with an additional set of 61 keys.
 The keyboard is sensitive to velocity and has channel aftertouch.
-This keyboard was aimed at producers of dance and trance music and was during the late 90s also popular for live performances.
+This keyboard was aimed at producers of dance and trance music and was also popular for live performances during the late 1990s.

-The synth has 9 MIDI control knobs and a 2 line LCD display.
+The synth has nine MIDI control knobs and a two-line LCD display.